Tharunaya/CTF-writeups/Tenable CTF/Misc/forwards_from_grandma.md

 "FWD:"  => "."
 "RE:"   => "-"
 ```
+## Quick Note: If you are not a donkey like me, you probably noticed that there were in fact double spaces in the header, meaning you could just decode it.
+If you are interested in reading how to decode morse without spaces, you can read on.
+Otherwise, just skip ahead to the flag.

 The resulting morse code was: “..-..-...---.{....--.---..........--.-.----.-..}”
 The difficulty here was that no spaces were in between the morse code letters, meaning that there were a ton of possible solutions (like 1628277960) for the text between the curly brackets due to the ambiguity (e.g. "..." can mean eee, ie, ei or s).